wp-plugins/suggest-review/readme.txt

 7. Admins see the settings and post list in the dashboard.

 == Changelog ===

+= 1.3.3 =
+* Moved some CSS to external stylesheet for easier editing.
+Added some options to make language translation easier.
+Thanks to Jakub for the feedback.

 = 1.3.2 =
 * Minor bug fix relating to CSS on the comment box.